Introduction

 Except for some simple layouts, most of today’s boards use a multilayer stackup to meet the needs of a design while balancing performance.
 As device functionality has become more all-encompassing, designers must struggle with incorporating more circuitry into less space – especially for portables.
-Designers will want to partner with an accomplished multilayer PCB manufacturer to ensure the design intent carries through from schematic to board.
+Designers will want to partner with an accomplished multilayer PCBA manufacturer to ensure the design intent carries through from schematic to board.
 At VSE, we’ve been realizing complex designs for life-changing and life-saving devices for over forty years; see the expertise you can expect from our engineering team.

-Multilayer PCB Manufacturer Recommendations
+Multilayer PCBA Manufacturer Recommendations

 • Use the smallest number of layers possible while observing best practices for signal integrity